wnyc/autosync/README.md

 The copying entire directories from point A to point B is a common system anti-pattern.
 Most tools that solve this are procedural: their semantics state that files are to be copied from target to source.

-Autosync was written in the beleive a declarative approach.
-We should only need to specific that a target needs to be kept in sync with a source and trust the underlying tool to figure out how to make that happen.
+Far better would be a declarative approach - define a target directory that should be left in sync with a source and simple run a tool to maintain this state.

-Functionally it is simialar to `while true; do s3put ... ; sleep 1;
+At WNYC we wrote autosync to solve this very problem.
+Autosync is an easy to extend framework that takes care of mirroring and keeping mirrored files from one location to another.

-done`, except it is faster and less resource intensive.
-Autosync uses inotify to track changes instead of making multiple passes; a full directory scan is only performed once upon start instead of iteratively.
-Multiple threads and concurrent transfers are used to hide network I/O latency.
+Superficially it isn't all that dissimilar from `while true; do s3put ... ; sleep 1; done`.
+Except it is faster and uses fewer resources than conventional solutions to this problem.

 Installation
 ============

-Autosync is a registered package in the pypi repository; it can be instlled with pip:
+Autosync is a registered package in the pypi repository; it can be installed with pip:

     pip install autosync

 Running
 =======

-Running autosync requires only a source directory path and infromation about the desired target.
+Running autosync requires only a source directory path and information about the desired target.
 By default autosync writes to S3; the configuration for an S3 uploader can be as simple as: